 The College will provide resources, on campus and off campus or both, to include medical and health care, to persons who have been victims of sexual assault, domestic violence, dating violence, or stalking, and will apply appropriate disciplinary procedures to those who violate this policy.
-The procedures set forth below are intended to afford a prompt response to charges of sexual assault, domestic or dating violence, and stalking, to maintain confidentiality and fairness consistent with applicable legal requirements, and to impose appropriate sanctions on violators of this policy.
+The procedures set forth below are intended to afford a prompt response appropriate sanctions on violators of this policy.